 - 1. A distinction between first and third parties is not fundamental to privacy preferences.
-Respondents judged the creation and use of inferences by a third-party data broker to be a privacy violation to the same degree as when performed by the first party (search, news, etc) when used for behavioral advertising.
+Respondents judged the creation and use of inferences by a third party data broker to be a privacy violation to the same degree as when performed by the first party (search, news, etc.) for use in behavioral advertising.
 In fact, respondents judged a first party selling their inferences to be worse than the data broker selling their inferences.
-For search in particular, respondents rated a third-party broker the same or better than the search firm using inferences to subsequently place online ads. - 2.
-Committing to not use 'raw data' without at the same time expressing commitments about inferences does not assuage privacy concerns.
-Respondents did not find that restricting access to raw data and, instead, creating, storing, and using inferences was a privacy solution when used for advertising, selling access to the knowledge, or improving services.
-Respondents judged the use of inferences compared to raw data the same or worse at meeting their privacy expectations.
-This finding held across types of data (location versus inferences based on location; search terms versus inferences based on search terms, etc.) and across purposes and uses.
+For search in particular, respondents rated a third party broker the same or better than the search firm using inferences to subsequently place online ads. - 2.
+Committing to not use " raw data" without at the same time expressing commitments about inferences does not assuage privacy concerns.
+Respondents judged that restricting access to raw data and, instead, creating, storing, and using inferences was not a privacy solution when used for advertising, selling access to the knowledge, or improving judged the use of inferences services.
+Respondents compared to raw data the same or worse at meeting their privacy expectations.
+This across types of data (location versus inferences based on finding holds location. search terms versus inferences based on search terms, etc.) and across purposes and uses.
 In fact, the use of raw data appears to better meet privacy expectations than use of inferences when improving services and (in some circumstances) when placing ads on a website.
-We discuss this apparent paradox in Section II.A. - 3.
-Purpose matters.
-Respondents' judgements were sensitive to the purposes for which information is used.
-Specifically, when information flows served contextual ends and values (e.g., to improve services), they were found to be appropriate (i.e., more "OK") consistently across contextual actors (news site, search engine, social network).
-The use of the same information to promote non-contextual purposes, such as to place online ads in subsequent interactions or sell to others, did not meet privacy expectations and were judged more negatively as a privacy violation.
+We discuss this apparent paradox in Section II.A.

-- 4. Respondents rate selling or using inferences more negatively than selling or using raw data.
-When judging whether a third-party data broker should have access to raw data versus inferences based on that raw data, respondents judged selling inferences to be a privacy violation of greater magnitude than selling raw data.
+- 3. Purpose matters.
+Respondents' judg ments were sensitive to the purposes for which information is used.
+Specifically, when the flows of information from one party to another serve contextual ends and values (e.g., to improve services), they were consistently found to be appropriate, across contextual actors (news sites, search engines, social networks).
+However, the same information used to promote non-contextual purposes, such as, online ad targeting , did not meet privacy expectations and was judged more negatively as a privacy violation. - 4.
+Respondents rate selling or using inferences more negatively than selling or using raw data.
+When judging whether a third party data broker should have access to raw data versus inferences based on that raw data, respondents judged selling inferences to be a privacy violation of greater magnitude than selling raw data.
 Respondents slightly preferred data brokers to buy raw data rather than the inferences based on that same data (however, both scenarios were negative).
-In addition, our studies showed that respondents evaluated the creation and use of inferences by a data broker without the raw data leaving the original company as a greater privacy violation than either (a) selling raw data for a data broker. - 5.
-The proposed 'Sandbox' privacy solutions does not fully address privacy expectations of users or provide a solution over the alternative or third party trackers and ad networks placing personalized ads.
+In addition, our studies showed that respondents evaluated the creation and use of inferences by a data broker without the raw data leaving the original company as a greater privacy violation than either (1) selling raw data for a data broker. - 5.
+The proposed "Sandbox" privacy solutions do not fully address users' privacy expectations or provide a solution over the alternative of third- party trackers and ad networks placing personalized ads.
 More specifically, respondents' ratings did not favor the collection and use of raw data over inferences for personalized ads; neither did it make a positive difference that only first parties were privy to the collection and use of personal data for purposes of targeted advertising.